kirschju/ida-graph-exporter/README.md

 Plugin for IDA Pro that allows to export a function as rendered in the graph view to a vectorized SVG.
 The native plugin retrieves all relevant information from the currently focused graph view and stores them into a JSON.
 The JSON is then to be processed `json2svg.py` to produce an SVG.
 Compiled versions of the plugin for IDA Versions 7.0 to 8.2 can be found on the [Release page](https://github.com/kirschju/ida-graph-exporter/releases).

 The native code ships (amalgamated) copies of [miniz 3.0.2](https://github.com/richgel999/miniz) and [jsoncpp 1.9.5](https://github.com/open-source-parsers/jsoncpp) for compression and JSON serialization.
+The python script converting JSON to SVG needs [svgwrite](https://pypi.org/project/svgwrite/) installed.

 ## How?